EZE - Argentina

 TRAVEL DOCUMENTS REQUIRED

-American, Canadian, British, EU and Australian guests will only need a valid passport that expires no sooner than 6 months from the end of travel and return plane ticket to enter Argentina.
+American, Canadian, British, EU and Australian guests will need a valid passport and return plane ticket to enter Argentina.
 Visas for these nationalities are not required.